-- 1.1.
-Guildford borough hosts a variety of further1 and higher2 education establishments including the University of Surrey, the University of Law, Guildford College (which includes Merrist Wood College), the Academy of Contemporary Music and the School of Horticulture at RHS Wisley.
-Together, these institutions provide a range of higher and further education courses such as foundation, undergraduate and postgraduate degrees, and vocational higher education courses and diplomas. - 1.2.
-Students attending these courses are likely to be from a wide range of backgrounds, including students from ages 16 and above.
-Students typically live in a diverse set of accommodation types such as at home with family, in purpose-built accommodation (either on or off campus), in other establishments (such as the YMCA), or in houses within the local community.
-Many students also benefit from distance learning, placement years, or are part-time or postgraduates that may rent or own their own home.
+- 1.1 Guildford borough hosts a variety of further1 and higher2 education establishments including the University of Surrey, the University of Law, Guildford College (which includes Merrist Wood College), the Academy of Contemporary Music and the School of Horticulture at RHS Wisley.
+Together, these institutions provide a range of higher and further education courses such as foundation, undergraduate and postgraduate degrees, and vocational higher education courses and diplomas. - 1.2 Students attending these courses are likely to be from a wide range of backgrounds, including students from ages 16 and above.
+Students typically live in a diverse set of accommodation types such as at home with family, in purpose-built accommodation (either on or off campus), in other establishments (such as the YMCA), or may rent or own houses within the local community.
+Many students also benefit from distance learning, placement years, or are part-time or postgraduates and may live further away.